haidar47x/curated-fullstack-books/README.md

 - Intermediate Python by Muhammad Yasoob Ullah Khalid
 - Practical Python Design Patterns by Wessel Badenhorst
 - Python 3 Object-Oriented Programming by Dusty Phillips
-- *Python 3 Official Documentation (Online)*
+- Python 3 Official Documentation (Online)
-- **Python 3 Patterns, Recipes, and Idioms by Bruce Eckel (Free)**
+- Python 3 Patterns, Recipes, and Idioms by Bruce Eckel (Free)
 - Python Cookbook by David Beazly
 - Python Design Patterns by Brandon Rhodes
-- **Python Notes for Professional by goalkicker.com (Free)**
+- Python Notes for Professional by goalkicker.com (Free)
 - Python Packages by Tomas Beuzen
 - Python Testing with Pytest by Brian Okken
 - Python for Data Analysis by Wes McKinney
-- **Python re(gex)? by Sandeep Agarwal (Free)**
+- Python re(gex)? by Sandeep Agarwal (Free)
 - Robust Python by Patrick Viafore
 - Test-Driven Development with Python by Harry Percival
 - Testing Python by David Sale
 - The Hacker's Guide to Python by Julien Danjou
-- **The Hitchhiker's Guide to Python! by Kenneth Reitz (Free)**
+- The Hitchhiker's Guide to Python! by Kenneth Reitz (Free)
 - The Little Book of Python Anti-Patterns by Kayce Basques
 - Using Asyncio in Python by Caleb Hattingh

-#### Rust
+#### Java

-- Command-Line Rust by Ken Youens
-- Hands-on Concurrency with Rust by Brian Troutwine
-- Hands-on Rust by Herbert Wolverson
-- Programming Rust by Jim Blandy
+- Core Java for the Impatient by Cay S. Horstmann
-- Refactoring to Rust by Lily Mara
+- Effectve Java by Joshua Bloche
-- Rust Cookbook by Vigneshwer Dhinakaran
+- Optimizing Java by Benjamin J. Evans
-- Rust Design Patterns by E. Dunham
-- Rust Servers, Services, and Apps by Prabhu Eshwarla
-- Rust Web Development by Bastian Gruber
-- Rust for Rustaceans by Jon Gjengset
-- The Art of WebAssembly by Rick Battagline
-- **The Rust Programming Language by Steve Klabnik (Free)**
-- Zero to Production in Rust by Luca Palmieri

 #### Web Architecture

 - AWS Lambda by Matthew Fuller
-- **AWS Well-Architected Framework by AWS (Free)**
+- AWS Well-Architected Framework by AWS (Free)
 - Building Microservices by Sam Newman
 - Designing Data Intensive Applications by Martin Kleppmann
 - Distributed Systems by Maarten van Steen